Out of the Past: Reception

+In a 1989 review, Leslie Halliwell gave it two of four stars, stating: "Moody film noir with Hollywood imitating French models; plenty of snarling and a death-strewn climax."

-Pauline Kael wrote, "A thin but well-shot suspense melodrama ...
+Pauline Kael wrote in 1991, "A thin but well-shot suspense melodrama ...
 It's empty trash, but you do keep watching it."
-Leslie Halliwell gave it two of four stars, stating: "Moody film noir with Hollywood imitating French models; plenty of snarling and a death-strewn climax."
-Eddie Muller lauded the film: "Mainwaring's serpentine story is all about mood and movement, dreamily winding its way through various locations, shifting rhythms, seducing the audience toward the black hole at its heart.
+TCM Noir Alley host and author Eddie Muller lauded the film in 2021: "Mainwaring's serpentine story is all about mood and movement, dreamily winding its way through various locations, shifting rhythms, seducing the audience toward the black hole at its heart.
 It nailed the bull's-eye and its reverberations linger after repeated viewings: guilt, duplicity, self-deception, and the lonely hero's need to push it to the bitter end, tempting fate once too often."

-The film holds a score of 93% on review aggregation website Rotten Tomatoes, with an average rating of 9/10, based on 40 reviews.
+The film holds a score of 87% on review aggregation website Rotten Tomatoes, based on 82 reviews.
+Its consensus summarizes: "Anchored by a wistful Robert Mitchum, Out of the Past is an exemplary noir steeped in doom and sensuality."
+Metacritic, which uses a weighted average, assigned the a score of 85 out of 100, based on 40 critics, indicating "universal acclaim".